Find Your BRAVE SPACE

 Re-trains your brain to remain peaceful, (not fearful) when hurt and stress abound.

-Marie Bainbridge, a Vietnam Veteran Bronze-star recipient, uses the Anchoring Heart Technique when her PTSD is triggered.
+Marie Bainbridge, a Vietnam Veteran Bronze-star recipient, uses the Anchor Your Heart tool when her PTSD is triggered.
 However, she says she also uses it in many ordinary situations: "I can be impatient in traffic.
 If I'm in a store and someone is blocking the aisle so no one can get around them, I want to huff and puff and complain about their self-centeredness.
-Now, I use the Anchoring Heart Technique to cultivate patience, courtesy, and self-control.
+Now, I use The Anchor Your Heart tool t to cultivate patience, courtesy, and self-control.
 It really helps."

 Ralph Ozmun was the Volunteer Coordinator at Smoky Mountain Home Health & Hospice.
-After learning about the Anchoring Heart Technique at a Soul Injury conference, he went back to his agency and provided an inservice on the topic.
-Below is what he writes about what happened following the inservice:
+After learning about Anchor Your Heart at a Soul Injury conference, he went back to his agency and provided an in-service on the topic.
+Below is what he writes about what happened following the in-service: